2023-24 Odyssey of the Mind Program Guide

 Going to Competition

 In most situations, teams first compete at the regional level.
 Those who place at this level advance to Association Finals at the state/province/country level, according to qualification criteria set by the individual association.
 Teams that place here are eligible to compete in the annual Odyssey of the Mind World Finals.
-In 2021, World Finals will be held at Michigan State University, from May 26-29.
-Virtual World Finals will be held in June, date to be determined.
+In 2024, World Finals will be held from May 22-25 at Iowa State University in Ames, Iowa.

 Teams in areas that do not provide official competitions before World Finals may apply to go directly to World Finals and are approved on a first-come, first-served basis.
 These teams must apply to CCI by April 1 of the program year to be eligible.
 They may also be allowed to participate in a neighboring state’s official competitions, with champions being selected from each state represented.
 If the team wishes to do this, they must contact the Association Director of the neighboring state to learn the details.
 Contact your Tournament Director for specifics regarding the competition.
 In most cases you will be emailed this information after you register or qualify.